svanderburg/php-sbcrud/README.md

 propagates all request parameters.

 Likewise, to compose a URL relative to the parent URL, you should use:
-`RouteURL::composePreviousURLWithParameters`.
+`RouteURL::composePreviousURLWithParameters()`.

-There is a penalty for propagting state parameters -- due to parameter propagation, there are multiple URLs that represent the same output that may confuse search engines.
-To clear up that confusion, a page will always output a canonical HTTP header that tells the requester the URL without all propagated
+There is a penalty for propagting state parameters -- due to parameter propagation, there are multiple URLs that represent the same output.
+Having multiple URLs that represent the same content may confuse search engines.
+To clear up that confusion, a page will always output a canonical HTTP header that tells the requester the URL without all propagated parameters:
-parameters:

 ```
 Link: <http://localhost/paged/index.php/books>; rel="canonical"